Joint Provider CME

 ASAM is an accredited provider by the Accreditation Council for Continuing Medical Education (ACCME) to provide and joint provide continuing medical education for physicians.

-Applying for CME for an Educational Activity
+Applying for CME/CE for an Educational Activity

 As the accredited provider, ASAM must ensure that all direct and jointly provided activities are in full compliance with the ACCME Essentials and Guidelines.

 - Visit the ACCME website to familiarize with the ACCME Standards for Integrity and Independence in Accredited Continuing Education (formerly known as the ACCME Guidelines and Standards for Commercial Support).
-The Standards for Integrity and Independence in Accredited Continuing Education (ACE) ensures that all CME activities are independent and free of any ineligible companies.
+The Standards for Integrity and Independence in Accredited Continuing Education (ACE) ensures that all accredited activities are independent and free of any ineligible companies.
 To read the definition of an ineligible company, visit ACCME Eligibility.

 Accredited with Commendation